MarcusFelling/BicepCommonArchitecture/README.md

-# A common architecture deployed with Bicep
+# Senario: Authoring a common architecture with Bicep
 We think a common architecture for Azure customers is Web App + Data + Managed Identity + Monitoring.
 ![diagram](commonArchDiagram.PNG)